Tempaccnt/Termux-alpaca/README.md

 ./install-alpaca-Android.sh

 ```
-<code style="color : red"> note: change install-alpaca-Android.sh to install-alpaca-mega.sh if you wish to use mega to download the model.</code>
+~~note: change install-alpaca-Android.sh to install-alpaca-mega.sh if you wish to use mega to download the model.~~

 after the installation is complete, you can start alpaca at any time by writing
 ```